cvbicwh/rk918_rk919_re/README.md

 # Tasks

-- [x] Identify MCU (Huafenda HFD2201KBA/SONiX SN32F248B)
+- [x] Identify Rev1 MCU (Huafenda HFD2201KBA/SONiX SN32F248B)
+- [x] Identify Rev2 MCU (Huafenda HFD1101KBA/SONiX SN32F248)
-- [x] Get datasheet
+- [x] Get datasheet for both
-- [x] Get stock firmware
+- [x] Get stock firmware for both
-- [x] Flashing the keyboard with stock firmware (Using Sonix Keyboard Flasher/SONiX USB MCU ISP Tool) both tested and verified
+- [x] Flashing the keyboard with stock firmware (Using Sonix Keyboard Flasher/SONiX USB MCU ISP Tool) both tested and verified for both revisions
 - [ ] Getting SWD to function
 - [ ] Compiling QMK firmware for RK918

 # Pinout

-The RK919/RK918 uses a Huafenda HFD2201KBA microcontroller.
+The RK919/RK918 Rev1 uses a Huafenda HFD2201KBA microcontroller.
 Upon further inspection reveals that the HFD2201KBA is a rebranded SONiX SN32F248B ARM Cortex-M0 based microcontroller.
 The pinout specifically for the RK918 is yet to be found, as I do not have a multimeter to probe the keyboard.
 You can find the pinout, along with the data sheet in the repository as shown below:

 https://www.sonix.com.tw/article-en-4336-30356